 Image: Design Sponge

-Hands down, white is the go-to anti color for most home interiors across the United States.
+Hands down, white is the go-to hue for most home interiors across the United States.
 More and more, our modern homes echo the simply elegant and stylishly cool white shades embraced in Scandinavian homes.
 Every magazine we pick up, every HGTV show we watch, extol the unending virtues of white.
 Clean, fresh, brilliant, sublime–the adjectives abound.

 Anyone who has gone to pick out the perfect white, whether its is a white paint, tile, or couch, has had the epiphany that choosing the right white is not as simple as it seems.
 A bright, soulless white can make a room feel sterile, lackluster, or totally uninspired.
 But add a little life, some ivory or grey to that pure white and suddenly you have a tone that is comforting, and relaxed.
 Our glazed thin Brick color, Cotton has just the right amount of character, its rustic appeal mixed with modern charm is spot on for any space.